Local transportation to and from the doctor’s office, grocery store, pharmacy, personal shopping, post office, bank and other local errands.

 The Council houses an emergency food bank.
 This service is open to anyone in the parish over the age of 18 years.
 Any resident of the parish having difficulty buying food may come to the Council and receive emergency staples.
 Our Emergency Food Bank is supported by donations.

 Nutrition Education programs are given at least once per month at each meal site.
-Jackie Snider, our Nutrition Coordinator, oversees this service.
+Kelli McLendon, our Nutrition Coordinator, oversees this service.

 Medical Alert System: